According to the U.S. Bureau of Labor Statistics:

 Here are some ways to improve employee engagement that is either free or inexpensive:

-One of my first jobs I had was at a company where the owner sold the business to a bigger corporation, but he made sure not one person would be laid off for one year and offered a bonus.
-Although he was selling his company he made sure that his people were taken care of and I could see the loyalty employees had towards this owner.
+One of my first jobs I had was at a company where the owner sold the business to a bigger corporation.
+He made sure no one would be laid off for one year and offered a bonus.
+He also ensured his people were taken care of when he was selling his company.
+His employees were loyal.
 They wanted to work for him again if he ever opened another business, which he eventually did.

 Build loyalty where your employees will follow you anywhere you go.
 If you take care of them and show you care, they will be loyal.

 The most popular benefits folks look for are the traditional health and retirement benefits.
 If your budget won’t allow it, then consider some unique benefits which will make you different.

 There are several low-cost benefits you can offer your employees.

 If you employ millennials offer them one year of free Spotify premium membership or host a bring your dog to work day on Wednesdays.
 If you have a slow week like the holidays, give them half the day off and pay them for the whole day.
 These perks might not apply to your business, but the idea is to think of small unique benefits that do not cost much.
 This helps make the work environment more friendly and creates happy employees.

 Ensure you really listen to your employees about what they want.
 Be creative and gather up different ideas.
 There are many reasons of turnover, but there are many ways you can control it if you listen to what your employees want.
 For many people, they would like to work at a company with flexible hours, good leadership, and fun perks.

 Let’s face it, without your employees you have no business.
 Make sure you keep great talent when you find it and take care of them.
 They will give your company the competitive advantage you need to succeed.